Wen233333/MA-UDA/README.md

-# Transformer-based Unsupervised Domain Adaptation for Cross-Modality Medical Image Segmentation
+# Unsupervised Domain Adaptation for Medical Image Segmentation Using Transformer With Meta Attention

 ## Project Overview